-Bunion and Toe Deformities Treatments in Mumbai
+Bunion and Toe Deformities - A Complete Overview

 A bunion is a bony bump that grows along the joint at the base of the big toe.
 It is a condition in which the big toe pushes against other toes, resulting in the enlargement and protruding appearance of the big toe joint.
 This aspect compels the first toe to lean towards others resulting in deformation.
 Bunion toe pain can cause additional discomfort as individuals must seek assistance from experts to avail mild bunion treatment.
 Some other common toe deformities include:

-• Hammertoe: It occurs due to the abnormal bending of the metatarsal or phalanges of the second, third, fourth, or little toes.
+- Hammertoe: It occurs due to the abnormal bending of the metatarsal or phalanges of the second, third, fourth, or little toes.

-• Claw toe: The two joints at the middle and the end of the toe are bent, giving the toes a claw-like appearance.
+- Claw toe: The two joints at the middle and the end of the toe are bent, giving the toes a claw-like appearance.

-• Mallet toe: The toes start to bend at the joint around the tip of the toe.
+- Mallet toe: The toes start to bend at the joint around the tip of the toe.

 Genetic predisposition, arthritis, trauma, narrow ill-fitting shoes, high heels, and muscular imbalances are common factors responsible for this malformation.
 They lead to painful corns and calluses and make it difficult for people to wear shoes.
 Treatment depends on the severity, ranging from shoe changes, taping, medications, injections, and even surgery for severe cases.